Allround Inflatable SUP Board Review

 The range of Anomy 10’6 SUP inflatable boards are OMG gorgeous, dreamt up by some crazy and amazing Catalans in Barcelona.
 These boards will make you stand out from any crowd.
 And why do I say these rather than this board?
 That's because Anomy bring out new limited edition boards every year with graphics designed by different artists to give every SUP rider a choice of stunning individuality.

 It’s not all about the looks though!
 Like the Red Paddle Co 10’6 these guys really have gone all out on high quality manufacturing, with laminated construction, great drop stitch and a board that pumps to 20 ps.
-This board is as rigid as any of the high quality SUPs, with 2 glued on side fins and 1 central slide in fin construction this board has amazing tracking ability too!
-The bag is well designed, with wheels and rucksack, the bag is all black and looks great and is well made.
-Anomy have decided not to bring out an alloy paddle as part of their basic package, instead including an Anomy branded Glass paddle, which is a pretty cool thing to offer so not only do you get even more SUP pleasure with a lovely upgraded paddle as standard you get to look even more amazing on the water with matching kit.
+This board is as rigid, premium high quality paddle board, with 2 glued on side fins and 1 FCS fin this board has amazing tracking ability too!
+The bag is well designed premium paddle board bag, with wheels and rucksack, .
+Anomy have decided not to bring out an alloy paddle as part of their basic package, instead including an Anomy branded fibre glass paddle, which is a pretty cool thing to offer so not only do you get even more SUP pleasure with a lovely upgraded paddle as standard you get to look even more amazing on the water with matching kit.

 Any bad bits with this board?
 Not really!
-The board is again top budget for a 10’6 at £879, this is again for the full package including, paddle, pump, phoncase and leash and of course board and ba This is an all round family board but the fin is slide in and not as durable as the Red; you won't appreciate it been rammed up the beach by clumsy kids so you might want to keep the stunning graphics of this board too yourself..
+The board is again top budget for a 10’6 at £799, this is again for the full package including, paddle, pump, phoncase and leash and of course board and bag , For 2019 the board will have a paddle holding handle on the back and the paddle board bag will have a rolling change over to a bag made from recycled bottles.
+The Anomy is an all round SUP board with an FCS fin which tracks beautifully but is not as durable as the Red; you won't appreciate it been rammed up the beach by clumsy kids so you might want to keep the stunning graphics of this board too yourself..
 SHAME! :)

 Fanatic have come up with 3 options for the family all round SUP board, all 10'4 in length.
 The Fanatic Pure Air 10’4 single skin construction allows for a budget conscious option at £599, it’s a great option budget board with Fanatic quality and brand attached.
-This board comes with the Fanatic alloy paddle, fanatic bag and pump etc. The bag is just a rucksack with no wheels though!
-After that Fanatic offers the Fanatic Fly Air 10’4, which is their middle price range board, at £769 with glass paddle as standard.
-This board comes with stringer construction, which is a single skin with a stiffening 2nd skin band going round the board, nose to tail.
-At 33’' wide it is slightly wider than the other choices giving a little more stability with great tracking as the slide in centre fin is quite long.
-Finally the Fanatic fly Air Premium 10'4 is all singing and dancing double laminated construction with glass paddle, wheeled bag and glass paddle as standard.
+This board comes with the Fanatic Pure paddle, fanatic bag and pump etc. The bag is just a rucksack with no wheels though!
+After that Fanatic offers the Fanatic Fly Air 10’4, which is their middle price range board, at £769 with Fanatic Pure paddle as standard.
+This board comes with stringer construction, which is a single skin with a stiffening 2nd skin band going round the board, nose to tail (like the Starboard iGO and Gladiator LITE).
+At 33’' wide it is slightly wider than the other choices giving a little more stability with great tracking as the centre US fin is quite long.
+Finally the Fanatic fly Air Premium 10'4 is all singing and dancing double laminated construction with Fanatic Pure paddle, wheeled bag and great quality paddle as standard.
 The Fanatic Premium range also has a windsurf attachment as standard so the Fanatic premium is one of my go-to choice's for an all round board for the families who want to learn to windsurf or play around on the board on slightly windy days too!

 Any bad bits to these boards?
 Not really!
-I really like that Fanatic have offered different budget conscious choices within their range; 3 all-round boards at different price points.
+The Fanatic have offered 3 technologies for different budget choices within their range; 3 all-round boards at different price points.
 The 10’4 being slightly shorter offers a nice difference in the market and the 33” width gives possibly a slightly more stable board.
-The glass paddle as standard with the Fly Air and Fly Air Premium is also a nice touch.
-I really like the windsup option in all their premium range as it's great fun for the kids to have a go windsurfing if you can beg or borrow a sail.
-If you're led by budget it's a little tricky to get everything and my only bug bear is the bag doesn’t come with wheels on the two Fanatic budget options.
+The Fanatic Pure paddle as standard with the Fly Air and Fly Air Premium is also a nice touch.
+The windsup option in all their premium range is great fun for the kids or any one wanting to try out windsurfing (you will either have to buy or borrow a sail) If you want a budget board with a brand name or really want to try out windsurfing the Fanatic board is for you!